 Foreign companies registered outside Malta are allowed to conduct business activities through the redomiciliation procedure.
-Company redomiciliation to Malta happens mostly due to the country’s skilled labor force or great infrastructure.
+Company redomiciliation to Malta happens mostly due to the country’s skilled labor force or a great infrastructure.
 The regulation and incentives for foreign investments have also led to a great number of companies wanting to redomicile to Malta.
 Those interested in starting a company in Malta as a foreigner can discuss about the process with our company incorporation specialists in Malta.

-The Maltese law has recently changed and, according to the Legal Notice 344/2002 in the Companies Law, if some requirements are met, foreign companies can change their domicile.
+The Maltese law has changed in the past few years and, according to the Legal Notice 344/2002 in the Companies Law, if some requirements are met, foreign companies can change their domicile.
 The first step to company redomiciliation is registering the business in Malta.
 Other requirements for company redomiciliation to Malta are:

-- the company must be registered under a consented jurisdiction by the Maltese Trade Register.
-Currently the Malta Companies Register approved migration of companies from EU, EEA and OECD member states, but also from Bahamas, Bermuda, British Virgin Islands, Cayman Islands, Gibraltar, Guernsey, Isle of Man, Jersey and Mauritius;
+- • The company must be registered under a consented jurisdiction by the Maltese Trade Register.
+Currently, the Malta Companies Register approved migration of companies from EU, EEA, and OECD member states, but also Bahamas, Bermuda, British Virgin Islands, Cayman Islands, Gibraltar, Guernsey, Isle of Man, Jersey, and Mauritius.

-- the articles of association of the company allow the company to undertake business activities in another country.
+- • The articles of association of the company allow the firm to undertake business activities in another country.

 In order to migrate a company to Malta, the following documents must be submitted with the Maltese Registrar of Companies: